Eyebuydirect

 Eyebuydirect, Inc. is an online retailer of prescription glasses, based in Austin, Texas.
-The company also sells prescription and non-prescription sunglasses, sport sunglasses, and computer glasses designed to reduce glare.
-Eyebuydirect was founded in 2005 by Roy Hessel, who was succeeded by Sunny Jiang, chief executive officer since 2017.
+Eyebuydirect also sells prescription and non-prescription sunglasses, sport sunglasses, and computer glasses designed to reduce glare.

+Eyebuydirect was founded in 2005 by Roy Hessel, who was succeeded by Sunny Jiang, chief executive officer in 2017.
+Majority-owned by Essilor since 2013, it is now a subsidiary of EssilorLuxottica since Essilor's merger with Luxottica in 2018.
 The company has operations in the United States and China, and sells its products worldwide.

 History

 Eyebuydirect was founded in 2005 by Roy Hessel, a former venture capitalist.
 The company launched Eyebuydirect.com in March 2006.

 In 2007, Eyebuydirect added EyeTry, a "try-on" function, to its site.
 The function allows users to upload photos and then superimpose Eyebuydirect's glasses overtop their photos to "try on" the glasses.
 The company later launched the "Wall of Frame", a social network that allows customers to share their created pictures and interact with other site users.

 In February 2010, Eyebuydirect began incorporating facial recognition technology to its site to give users the ability to measure their pupillary distance using user-submitted photographs.

 In 2013, French lens manufacturer Essilor purchased a majority stake in Eyebuydirect.
 Essilor had previously purchased Framesdirect.com in 2010.
 Hessel was retained as Eyebuydirect CEO.

 Eyebuydirect redesigned and relaunched its website in April 2014.

 Eyebuydirect introduced EyeZen digital screen protection lenses from Essilor as an option to customers in 2016.
 The company still sells EBD Blue lenses.

 Eyebuydirect sells only EBD Blue Lenses as of 2022.